 Blood Alley was an appropriately named location for this street fighter photoshoot as there was certainly a lot of blood involved!
 Tessa did an amazing job with the cuts and bruises and liberal application of theatrical blood.

-Location shoots are a good change from the studio, and I like to do them when the weather cooperates.
+Location shoots are a good change from the studio, purchase and I like to do them when the weather cooperates.
 There are always challenges – in this case the sun was very bright, so we found shaded areas and I used reflectors and speedlites for lighting.
 Also, even though we were shooting on a Sunday, there was a lot of traffic (both vehicles and pedestrians) that slowed us down while we waited for the location to clear before continuing.

 Thanks also to Douglas and Sean for their fighting choreography skills and Catherine for assisting me during the shoot.